Try something new this winter!

 #4 | The Horniman Museum & Gardens

 If you’re interested in natural history why not give the National History Museum in South Kensington a miss and instead try the Horniman Museum in Forest Hill, S.E London?
-This museum hosts a range of free and ticketed events, displays and exhibitions including their natural history display, Hornimans farmers market, the aquarium, the animal walk which will bring you up close and personal with goats, alpacas, rabbits and more, the music gallery and temporary exhibitions including the ‘Animal Zoo’ and ‘A Tribute to Taxidermy.’
+This museum hosts a range of free and ticketed events, displays and exhibitions including their natural history display, Hornimans farmers market, the aquarium, the animal walk which will bring you up close and personal with goats, alpacas, rabbits and more, the music gallery and temporary exhibitions including the ‘India Unplugged’, ‘Pani’ and ‘The Robot Zoo.’

 When?
 The museum is open daily from 10.30 am till 5.30 pm.
 Admission to the museum and surrounding gardens is free, but there is a charge for the aquarium and some temporary exhibitions.